Prag8855/aab/content/guides/blue-card.md

 **[Your first month in Germany ➞](/guides/moving-to-berlin#your-first-month-in-berlin)**

-## How to apply in your home country
+## How to apply in your country

 You can also apply for a Blue Card **before you move to Germany**.[^26] This is **cheaper and safer**, because when you arrive in Germany, you can already start working.[^34]

-To apply in your home country:
+To apply in your country:

 1. Get an appointment at [the German embassy or consulate in your country](/out/consulate-finder).
 2. Go to your appointment and give your documents.
 The required documents are different in each country.
 The list is on the embassy or consulate's website.